 Figure 1 - Example DSPS topology.
 The numbers in square brackets indicate the level of parallelism (the number of copies) for each operator.

 Figure 2 shows an example of how the various copies of the operators from the topology in Figure 1 could be laid out on the cluster.
-The process of deciding where to place each copy of the various operators is called scheduling and the resulting plan of operators they produce is called a physical plan.
+The process of deciding where to place each copy of the various operators is called scheduling (in Heron this called packing) and the resulting plan of operators they produce is called a physical plan.

 Figure 2 - The layout of operators on the cluster (physical plan).
 Worker Nodes could be physical machines, virtual machines or containers depending on the DSPS being used.